Andreescu fends off Williams comeback to win U.S. Open

 The fearless Andreescu pressured Williams from the outset, electing to receive after winning the coin toss and immediately breaking her childhood idol.

-Shouting “come on” after winning key points, Andersen’s vicious forehand kept Williams on the back foot while costly errors, including a double fault on set point in the first, put the American in an early hole.
+Shouting “come on” after winning key points, Andreescu’s vicious forehands kept Williams on the back foot while costly errors, including a double fault on set point in the first, put the American in an early hole.

 With her back against the wall trailing 5-1 and facing championship point, Williams mounted a spirited comeback to draw level at 5-5, leading to deafening roars from the packed crowd in the biggest tennis stadium in the world.

-Yet Andreescu, who covered her ears at times, regained her steely composure to cross the finish line.
+Yet Andreescu, who covered her ears at times, regained her steely composure to cross the finish line with an emphatic forehand winner, her 19th of the match.

-Reporting by Rory Carroll; Editing by Toby Davis
+Reporting by Rory Carroll; Editing by Toby Davis/Peter Rutherford